gholler-sopra/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

-# Decryptor Transform
+# Field Decryptor

 ## Description
-Decrypts one or more fields in input records using a keystore that must be present on all nodes of the cluster.
+Field Decryptor is an open source accelerator that decrypts one or more fields in input records using a keystore which must be present on all nodes of the cluster.

 **Note:**
-- Only fields of type `bytes` are allowed for decryption.
+- Only the fields of type `bytes` are allowed for decryption.

 ## Configuration
-**decryptFields** Specify the fields to decrypt, separated by commas
+**decryptFields** Specify the fields to be decrypted, separated by commas.

-**schema** Schema to pull records from
+**schema** Specify the Schema to pull records from.

-**transformation** The transformation algorithm in the format "algorithm/mode/padding" where mode and padding is optional.
+**transformation** Specify the transformation algorithm in the format "algorithm/mode/padding" where mode and padding is optional.
 For example, `AES`, `RSA`, `AES/ECB/PKCS5Padding` `AES/CBC/PKCS5Padding`.

-**ivHex** Hex value of initialization vector if using the block cipher mode of operation.
+**ivHex** Specify the Hex value of initialization vector if using the block cipher mode of operation.

-**keystorePath** Absolute path of the keystore file.
+**keystorePath** Specify the Absolute path of the keystore file.
 If keystore path is configured in property `program.container.dist.jars` of `cdap-site.xml` then keystore file must be present on both CDAP master nodes, else keystore file must be present on every slave node of the cluster.

-**keystorePassword** The password for the keystore
+**keystorePassword** Specify the password for the keystore.

-**keystoreType** The type of keystore; for example: JKS or JCEKS
+**keystoreType** Specify the type of keystore; for example, JKS or JCEKS.

-**keyAlias** The alias of the key to use in the keystore
+**keyAlias** Specify the alias of the key to be used in the keystore.

-**keyPassword** The password for the key to use in the keystore
+**keyPassword** Specify the password for the key to be used in the keystore.

-**schema** Specifies the output schema.
+**schema** Specify the output schema.
 Output columns are same as input columns except the types of decrypted fields.
 User needs to manually set the type of decrypted fields.